irr/go-labs/README.md

 * [leveldb-go]: The LevelDB key/value database in Go
 * [redigo]: Go client for Redis
 * [Go-MySQL-Driver]: A MySQL-Driver for Go
+* [go-nsq]: Go package for NSQ
+* [go-simplejson]: a Go package to interact with arbitrary JSON
+* [go-options]: a Go package to structure and resolve options

 ```shell
 go get -v code.google.com/p/go-tour/gotour